tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

 Bug Reports:
 Some part of code (either the library or examples) doesn't work as expected.
+Always include the following:
+1. What you did. (command you run if using examples; post or describe your code if not)
+2. What you observed. (training logs)
+3. What you expected, if not obvious
+4. Your environment (TF version, GPUs), if it matters.

 Feature Requests:
 1. Improve an existing feature.